See Where Your Users Actually Come From

 Session Identification and Grouping

-The script assigns a session identifier to each visit, grouping all page interactions within a single browsing window into one session.
-Sessions typically expire after 30 minutes of inactivity, consistent with the industry standard.
+The script assigns a session ID to each visit, grouping all interactions into one session.
+Sessions expire after 30 minutes of inactivity.

 Step 3